Top Natural Remedies for Lichen Sclerosus

 - Painful intercourse

-The symptoms of lichen sclerosus are often mild, but they can also become very severe.
+The symptoms of lichen sclerosus are often mild, but they can also become very severe and cause further problems.
 There is a small chance that scarred skin can develop into skin cancer.
-Lichen sclerosus causes an itching that can become very distracting and pervasive.
-It can be an unpleasant experience when the genitals are afflicted, which for women can result in the vaginal canal narrowing or for the skin around the genital areas to bleed, causing painful and uncomfortable sex.
+Lichen sclerosus causes an itching that can become a very distracting and pervasive problem.
+It can be an unpleasant experience when the genitals are afflicted.
+Which, for women, can result in the vaginal canal narrowing or the skin around the genital area to bleed.
+This causes painful and uncomfortable sex.

-The exact cause of lichen sclerosus is unknown, but evidence from Ruhr-University Bochum and The Churchill Hospital points to an autoimmune disorder, where the body’s own immune defense systems are attacking healthy cells making it hard for the body to heal itself.
+The exact cause of lichen sclerosus is unknown.
+But evidence from Ruhr-University Bochum and Churchill Hospital point to an autoimmune disorder.
+This is where the body’s own immune system is attacking healthy cells making it hard for the body to heal itself.
 This link is particularly strong in women.

-There is debate as to whether lichen sclerosus can actually be cured.
+There is debate amongst doctors as to whether lichen sclerosus can actually be cured.
 The over-the-counter and prescription medicines available are typically steroid creams.
-Although these treatments can be very effective, they also have many adverse side effects, including thinning of the skin when applied over a long time period, and burning and mild erythema (reddening or irritation of the affected skin area.)
+These treatments can be very effective.
+However, they also have many adverse side effects.
+These potential health risks include thinning of the skin, burning and mild erythema (reddening or irritation of the affected skin area.)

-In this article we will examine the best lichen sclerosus natural treatments, including alternative treatments and natural remedies without side effects, that are usually highly successful in reducing side effects such as genital area infections and trouble healing.
+In this article, we will examine the best lichen sclerosus natural remedies.
+This will include alternative treatments and natural remedies without side effects.
+Natural remedies usually can reduce side effects such as genital area infections and trouble healing.

 Also known as Knit Bone, Comfrey is an herb that can be found in damp habitats.
-It has medicinal properties, including assisting in the growth of tissue and and relieving itching, making it an excellent treatment for lichen sclerosus.
+It has medicinal properties, including assisting in the growth of tissue and relieving itching, making it an excellent treatment for those with lichen sclerosus diagnosis.

-A study demonstrated the successful ability of comfrey to treat pain, inflammation and the swelling of muscles and joints.
+A study demonstrated the successful ability of comfrey to treat problems like pain, inflammation and swelling of muscles and joints.

 Emu oil, taken from the fat of the emu bird is another anti-inflammatory remedy that helps heal lichen sclerosus.
-It can be applied directly to the skin infection and rubbed in; the recommended application is two to three times a day.
-It has no taste or smell and only a small, suggested dosage is necessary to alleviate the symptoms of skin conditions and inflammatory diseases.
+It can be applied directly to the skin infection and rubbed in.
+Doctors recommend an application two or three times a day.
+It has no taste or smell and only a small, suggested dosage is necessary to alleviate the symptoms of skin diseases.
 Ointments with emu oil (like Emuaid) serve as a great lichen sclerosus treatment option.
-A study by the University of Saskatchewan showed that emu oil, mixed with vitamin E and botanical oil, when applied twice a day to wounded skin helps the healing process.
+A study by the University of Saskatchewan showed that emu oil, mixed with vitamin E and botanical oil, applied twice a day to wounded skin helps improve the healing process.

 The Isfahan University of Medical Sciences did a study on the application of emu oil on patients with an inflammatory skin disorder known as seborrheic dermatitis.
 They discovered that it relieved itching, a common symptom of lichen sclerosus.